What is an Emergency Loan?

 A better option would be to use a 0% APR credit card.
 But if you don’t already have one where the intro period is still active, it may take a few weeks to get a new card in your hands.
 Plus, you’ll need good or excellent credit to get a card with a 0% intro APR.
 However, you can always make a balance transfer from your regular credit card to a card with a 0% intro balance transfer APR later on.

-Wait for Approval and Get Funded
+Wait for approval and get funded

 Tips for Never Needing an Emergency Loan Again

-- Build up an emergency fund.
 Save as much as you can afford to each month, and you won’t have to accept whatever terms lenders are willing to offer in an emergency situation.
 You can use your own funds to put out financial fires in the future.

-- Cut back on your spending.
 Everyone needs to have some fun and enjoy creature comforts, but there are lots of luxuries we can live without.
 If you’re able to reduce your spending on non-essential things, you’ll have more money for emergencies.

-- Work extra.
 Putting in a few more hours or getting a part-time side job can help you increase your income and build up your reserve funds.

-- Crowdfund.
 There are several platforms, such as GoFundMe, where you can ask people to assist you with emergency expenses.
 If you have especially generous family and friends, you might be able to avoid a loan.

 Those tips are nice to know for the future.
 But if you’re facing emergency expenses right now and need a loan fast, you might also want to check out loans that offer same-day approval and funding.